cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

 ##### **RegisterInterchainAccount**

 `RegisterInterchainAccount` is the entry point to registering an interchain account.
-Inside Cosmos it can be seen as a msg, while for other ecosystem, this can be a tought as a contract function. // CLARIFY
+Inside Cosmos it can be seen as a msg, while for other ecosystem, this can be a tought as a contract function. // INVESTIGATE AND CLARIFY

 The controller chain will execute a `SendTx` including a `RegisterInterchainAccount` msg.
 The `RegisterInterchainAccount` Must include the ownerAccount address and the channelIdentifier which is meant to operate on.

-The controller chain maintains a mapping between the tuple, (channelIdentifier, ownerAccount, hostAccountSequence) and the hostAcccount(s).
-The hostAccountSequence starts at 0 and it is increased linearly as new account get registered.
-An ownerAccount on the controller chain can manage 1..n hostAccount(s) on the host chain.
-An hostAccount on the host chain can be managed by 1 and only 1 ownerAccount on the controller chain.
+The controller chain maintains an array of `hostAccount` between the tuple, (channelIdentifier, ownerAccount, hostAccountSequence) and the hostAcccount(s).

 The host chain Must be able to generate the hostAccount, that will be controlled by the ownerAccount, by using the information provided in the `RegisterInterchainAccount` message and must pass back the generated address inside the ack.
 Once received the ack, the controller chain must store the hostAccount generated address in the mapping previously described.